Best things to do in Phoenix

-What is it: One of downtown’s best spots for live music and fun events is actually below street level.
-Adding to the intrigue is the fact that you’ll have to enter the premise from a back-alley door.
+What is it: Only one of downtown Phoenix's best and brightest spots for live music and fun events – and its actually below street level.
+Yup, adding to the mystical intrigue is the fact that you’ll have to enter the premise from a back-alley door – like a prohibition speakeasy.

 Why go: On most nights of the week, this is where to find the coolest bands playing all sorts of genres, from punk and garage to indie rock and honkytonk.
 On non-music nights, there’s plenty to do, from trivia competitions to comedy.
 You can also just hang out in the Rose Room, chatting and sipping drinks with pals.